 Wellfleet’s Oyster Fest

 I’ve never been to a festival where oysters are shucked in booths out on the street.
 It was quite fun to see the shuckers in fishing gear and to hand pick the dozen oysters I wanted.
-Welfleet oysters are fantastic!
+Wellfleet oysters are fantastic!
 We tried a few more food booths as well…an order of fried clams from one and a sea dog from the other.

 None of us had ever heard of a sea dog which was basically a lobster fried in corn breading and stuck on a stick like a Fletcher’s corn dog.
-It reminded me of the State Fair of Texas which comes to Dallas every October.
-Every year there is a contest among the vendors establishing the best fried food…I vote for the fried oreos.
+It reminded me of the State Fair of Texas which takes place in Dallas every October.
+Every year there is a contest among the vendors establishing the best fried food.
+I vote for the fried oreos.

 Pilgrim Memorial Monument

 I parted with Lise and Eric for the late afternoon and headed up to Provincetown.
-In Provincetown I visited the Pilgrim Memorial Monument .
+In Provincetown, I visited the Pilgrim Memorial Monument .
 The monument, constructed between 1907 and 1910, was built to commemorate the first landing of the Pilgrims in 1620.
 After 67 days at sea, the Mayflower anchored here while the Pilgrims signed the Mayflower Compact, the first democratic document written in America.
 After exploring the area, the Pilgrims moved to Plymouth where they established the first permanent settlement in the Northeast.

 Jay, a Jamaican who previously lived in Florida and is now living with his aunt while he cooks at the Red Inn commented, “You look like you have a lot on your mind.”
-I responded, “as a matter of fact, I do…I’m trying to find a geocache without looking like a crazy person peering under benches.”
+I responded, “as a matter of fact, I do.
+I’m trying to find a geocache without looking like a crazy person peering under benches.”
 After providing a short lesson on caching, I sat down on the next bench, ran my hand behind the back of it, and found the black magnetic case.
-I was hoping to drop the Texas geocoin I found, but the container was too small.
+I planned to drop the Texas geocoin I found, but the container was too small.

-On my way back to Brewster, I stopped just long enough at Race Point Beach for a view and at Marconi Station to see the site where the first U.S transatlantic wireless telegram was sent to Edward VII King of England from Theodore Roosevelt.
+After strolling through Provincetown, I visited Race Point Beach for a view before returning to Brewster.
+Along the way, I stopped at Marconi Station to see the site where the first U.S transatlantic wireless telegram was sent to Edward VII King of England from Theodore Roosevelt.
 Construction on the wireless radio station began in 1901, was destroyed by a storm later in the same year, and rebuilt in 1902.